levibostian/dotenv/README.md

 3. Go into `./lang/langs.go` and follow the instructions in that file.
 It will tell you a couple of things that you need to do in that file to add your new lang to the CLI.

+4. Make a e2e test in directory `./e2e/`.
+See the examples already there.
+Think of a use case like generating Typescript from Typescript source and make a e2e test for that scenario.

 # Deployment

 * Make sure to set version number when compiling: `go build -ldflags "-X main.version=1.0.1"`